 In this example, the user wanted to move a number of files from one directory to another.
 With CREATE, the user created an indirect command file at the terminal.
-After entering the CREATE command and filespec, the cursor (or print head) moves to the left margin.
+After entering the CREATE command and file specification, the cursor (or print head) moves to the left margin.
 The terminal is attached for input to CREATE.
 Note that while CREATE is executing, the RETURN key acts only as a carriage return, and not as a means of entering commands to the system.
 No commands are accepted by DCL until after the CTRL/Z (echoed as ^Z).

->CREATE JOE.TXT RET Joe called at 4:30 on Monday.
-He'll be back from Switzerland on RET Thursday, but he won't be in the office until Friday afternoon.
-CTRLZ >
+\$ CREATE JOE.TXT RET Joe called at 4:30 on Monday.
+He'll be back from RET Switzerland on Thursday, but he won't be in the office RET until Friday afternoon.
+(TRL/Z) \$